OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/active_tol.rst

   This is an experimental tweak to performance.
 Using it requires a high level of understanding of optimization and the structure of your problem.

-Some optimizers use an active set method, whereby they constraints are marked as active or inactive depending on their proximity to the feasible region.
+Some optimizers use an active set method, whereby their constraints are marked as active or inactive depending on their proximity to the feasible region.
 If a constraint is far enough from the feasible region, it is essentially redundant to the set, so an optimizer can ignore it and mark it as inactive.